 Filing a claim

-The process involved in filing a quad bike insurance claim is similar to that of any car insurance claims.
+The process involved in filing a quad bike insurance claim is similar to that of any car insurance claim.
 Instances you may need to file a claim depending on your premium policy include;

-Information you will need to file a claim include;
+Information you will need to file a claim includes;

 - Your full name and policy number